-section.io allows Magento websites to configure a sophisticated Varnish Cache layer in just 5 minutes.
+Section allows websites to configure a sophisticated Varnish Cache layer in just 5 minutes.
 We use an unmodified open source version of Varnish Cache, and you can choose the version of Varnish Cache which works for your website.

 Free SSL Certificates and Hosted DNS